 Since it is physically one wire in the design, Kirchoff's current law applies to the whole signal, and it forms one node in analog simulation.
-Drivers in the digital domain are converted to contributions in analog domain using auto-inserted digital-to-analog connection modules, and the signal value is calculated in the analog domain.
-Resolution of the digital drivers is not performed, instead the digital value of the signal is taken as the value of the analog result converted back by one or more auto-inserted analog-to-digital connection modules.
-A digital behavioral block that reads the value of a signal is a receiver.
+Drivers in the digital domain are converted to contributions in analog domain using auto-inserted digital-to-analog connection modules (D2As), and the signal value is calculated in the analog domain.
+Resolution of the digital drivers is not performed, instead the digital value of the signal is taken as the value of the analog result converted back by one or more auto-inserted analog-to-digital connection modules (A2Ds).
+A digital behavioral block that reads the value of a signal is a receiver, but since Verilog-AMS has no syntax for identifying multiple receivers within a module as distinct, the associated net can be viewed as a single receiver for the purposes of analog to digital conversion.
+Drivers are created by declaring a reg, instantiating a primitive or using a continuous assign, so it is possible to have more than one driver for the same net, but since connect module insertion is done once at the mixed port boundary these drivers will be handled by a single D2A.